-You may not convert child life insurance to a personal policy.
+You may not convert your child life insurance coverage to a personal policy.
 Contact askHR@telus.com to request the Conversion Privilege Notification form.
 You must apply and make your first premium payment within 31 days after your change of status.

-- Your Primary Life insurance coverage takes effect on the day you are hired. - At annual enrolment, if you apply for the one unit of additional optional coverage that does not require an Evidence of Insurability form takes effect on March 1. - Your child life insurance coverage will be backdated to your date of hire after you enroll, or March 1 if you are enrolling during the annual enrolment period. - Additional coverage that requires an Evidence of Insurability form takes effect once the insurance company approves the application. - Coverage increases cannot take effect during any Leave of Absence.
+- your Primary Plan life insurance coverage takes effect on the day you are hired - at annual enrolment, if you apply for the one unit of additional coverage that does not require an Evidence of Insurability for takes effect on March 1 - your child life insurance coverage will be backdated to your date of hire after you enroll, or March 1 if you are enrolling during the annual enrolment - additional coverage that requires an Evidence of Insurability form takes effect once the insurance carrier approves the application - coverage increases cannot take effect during any Leave of Absence